This Instrumentation Rule is currently only available with the Odigos Enterprise plan.

 Apply the action to the cluster:

-kubectl apply -f full-payload-collection-example.yaml
+kubectl apply -f payload-collection.yaml